 Tom Tits Experiment

-Photo credit: © Tom Tits Experiment
+Photo: © Tom Tits Experiment

 Despite the name and being a bit south of the city, we here at ViewStockholm rate Tom Tits as one of our favorite museums for both kids and grownups.
 Spread over four floors (plus an outdoor area that will keep you busy for hours) this is one interactive museum that really raises the bar.
 With everything from throwing your voice down a tunnel to riding bikes on a wire to learning about how tornadoes evolve Tom Tits is so much more than a science museum.
 We like to call it an experience – and one that is well worth the short trip south to Södertälje.

 We wish you and your family a great day at Stockholm’s museums for kids!
+And when you’re done with your museum adventures, check out our guide to the best playgrounds in the city!

-Featured photo credit: © Junibacken
+Featured image credit: © Junibacken

 Like this article?
 Spread the word!